eclipse/paho.mqtt.python/README.rst

 Usage and API
 -------------

-Detailed API documentation is available through **pydoc**.
+Detailed API documentation is available through pydoc_.
 Samples are available in the examples_ directory.

-The package provides two modules, a full client and a helper for simple publishing.
+The package provides two modules, a full `Client` and few `helpers` for simple publishing or subscribing.

 Getting Started
 ***************